dotnet/AspNetCore.Docs/aspnetcore/signalr/dotnet-client.md

 To enable logging, use the `WithConsoleLogger` when opening a connection.
 Specify one of the following log levels:

-* `LogLevel.Trace`: Traces are detailed messages about anything happening in the app, and may contain sensitive information.
+* `LogLevel.Trace`: Traces are detailed messages about everything happening in the app, and may contain sensitive information.
 Don't use in a production environment.
 * `LogLevel.Debug`: Debug logs are used for interactive investigation during development.
 * `LogLevel.Information`: Information logs output the general flow of the application.
 * `LogLevel.Warning`: Warnings highlight an abnormal or unexpected event that hasn't caused app execution to stop.